 2. A dose of hepatitis B immunoglobulin (HBIG).

 If these two injections are given within the first 12 hours of birth, your baby has a greater than 95% chance of being protected against hepatitis B infection.
 However, you must make sure your baby receives the additional doses of hepatitis B vaccine at six weeks, three and five months of age to ensure long-term protection.
 Your baby should have a blood test at nine months of age to make sure it is fully protected from infection.

-Occasionally (about 1 in 20 cases), the hepatitis B virus can damage your liver during pregnancy.
+Occasionally the hepatitis B virus can damage your liver during pregnancy.
 If this damage is very active, this may slow the baby’s growth or make the baby deliver early.
 If you test positive for hepatitis B, you should be tested to check whether you have a high level of the liver enzymes.
 If you do, your doctor or midwife will refer you to see a specialist at the hospital who may offer you tenofovir.
 This is safe to take during pregnancy and while breastfeeding.
 After you finish breastfeeding, you may be changed to another tablet called entecavir.
 You will be monitored by either your GP or the hospital.

 The Hepatitis Foundation of New Zealand can provide support and information to pregnant women and their families about hepatitis B in pregnancy.
 For more information contact our free helpline on 0800 33 20 10